MicrosoftDocs/ai-builder/ai-builder-docs/batch-testing-prompts.md

 1. To view details, select the evaluation run.

 Run history allows you to monitor and analyze test results over time, including:

 - Track accuracy score progression across multiple test runs.
 - Compare outcomes from different runs to identify trends or regressions.
-- Access details of why a certain test result was classified pass or fail thus offering more detailed for diagnosis.
+- Access details of why a certain test result was classified pass or fail, thus offering more details for diagnosis.

 Iterate on the test cases evaluation and monitor any significant change between evaluation runs.

 ## Related information